jeizenga/structures/README.md

 # structures
 A collection of c++ data structures I've coded up for various projects.
-All are beyond the scope of the STL.
+This is intended as a complement for the STL, not a replacement.
+All of the included structures are a bit too exotic/niche to have made it into the STL.

 Contents currently include:
 - Suffix tree